 - A Sinister Clue: Aims his blaster pistol with his left hand.

 - Sinister Geometry: Krennic has a fondness for this aesthetic.
-Supplementary materials note his use of brutalist architecture when designing military bases during the Clone Wars.
+Supplementary materials note his use of brutalist architecture when designing military bases during the Clone Wars, such as the Republic Center for Military Operations note where Ahsoka Tano was imprisoned.
 In the film, Krennic's master creation was the Death Star, the iconic sinister sphere of the Empire.
 Krennic's transport is a black trapezoid with wings that he chose specifically because he appreciated the ship's design and opted to fund its development.

 - Small Name, Big Ego: He considers himself to be Tarkin and Vader's equal in the Imperial hierarchy for overseeing the Death Star's construction.
 Both are quick to remind him of his actual importance or lack thereof.Vader: [after nearly Force-choking Krennic to death] Be careful not to choke on your aspirations, Director.